-Feeding will be through an intravenous (IV) line or central line (long line) - a fine tube into the blood stream.
+Feeding will be through a tube from baby's nose or mouth to their tummy called a nasogastric (NG)/orogastric (OG) tube.
 This is because your baby has not yet developed a mature sucking, swallowing and breathing pattern.

-Begin collecting your breast milk as soon as you can so that it is ready for your baby as soon as they are ready.
-Providing breast milk is one of the best things you can do for your baby.
+- Begin collecting your breast milk as soon as you can so that it is ready for your baby as soon as they are ready.
+Providing breast milk is one of the best things you can do for your baby. - Have skin-to-skin contact as often and for as long as possible, as this may help your milk supply.